mickdowling16/premier-league-quiz/README.md

 1. I ran into a bug when adding the score counter to my quiz.
 A user is able to keep clicking the correct answer before clicking the next button and increasing their correct score counter as many as they would like.
 This is obviously a big issue as the user can skew their results.
 I was unsure of how to fix this bug.

-2. Another bug I have is that my quiz asks 10 random questions but sometimes the question can repeat.
-I was working to fix this problem for days and looked up many different methods.
-I tried to use the splice funtion to remove teh question from the array when it had been asked but could not figure out how to do it.
-I tried entering it in multiple different funtions but nothing seemed to work.
-I was unable to spend anymore time on this section of the quiz and unfortunately had to move on

 ### Solved Bugs

+1. A bug that I ran into when coding my website was that I was able to randomise my questions but the same question could appear 2 or 3 times in one quiz.
+This was caused by the question in the array being randomly called multiple times.
+This problem took me a while to fix and it couldn't get the hang of it.
+I eventually solved it by assigning the random number I was generating for the question array a variable and using this variable to splice that question from the array so it wouldn't be asked again.
+Where I was having trouble with this was that I wasn't setting this random number as a variable so I couldn't call it again in my splice.
+The bug is now fixed and the quiz is working correctly as intended